aj4abinjacob/TG-Photos/README.md

 You can use bash aliases to quickly access the program<br>
 "nano ~/.bashrc"<br>Then add the following code to the end<br>
 "alias TGPhotos="python3 /home/user/TGPhotos/TGPhotos.py"<br>
-press ctrl+o and then ctrl+x<br>Then enter ". ~/.bashrc" in the terminal
+press ctrl+o and then ctrl+x<br>Then enter ". ~/.bashrc" in the terminal.

 ## Features
-Unlimited orginal quality photo upload
+Unlimited orginal quality photo upload.

 ## Dependencies
 Telegram